AlwynBarry/cs-integration/README.txt

 * If you want to install from github:

 	- Download from 'releases'
-- Rename the zip file downloaded 'cs-integration.zip' (i.e. remove any version info in the filename)
+	- Rename the zip file downloaded `cs-integration.zip` (i.e. remove any version info in the filename)
-- In Wordpress use the Install New Plugin page to upload the zip file, or alternatively, unpack and upload the cs-integration directory to your '/wp-content/plugins/' directory.
+	- In Wordpress use the Install New Plugin page to upload the zip file, or alternatively, unpack and upload the cs-integration directory to your `/wp-content/plugins/` directory.
 	- Once you have done either of the above, Activate the plugin through the 'Plugins' page in the WordPress dashboard.

 * Once you have used either method to install the plugin, you need to then add a shortcode (see examples below) to your wordpress posts or pages where you need them

-# Usage
+## Usage
 * For the *Event Cards shortcode*, place the shortcode into a page or post or into a shortcode block.
 The shortcode will be:

     `[cs-event-cards church_name="mychurch" num_results="3"]`

     (where `mychurch` is the name of your church and `3` is changed to the number of future featured events you need in a page or post.
 Use the parameter `featured="1"` to obtain only featured events.
 Because your calendar will have _many_ events, make sure you include `num_results` to get the number of events you want.

     If you want events on a specific day, use the parameters `date_start` and `date_end`.
 If you want events from a particular Calendar category, use `category=1` where `1` is replaced by the category number for the Calendar category you want.

 * For the *Event List shortcode*, place the shortcode into a page or post or into a shortcode block.
 The shortcode will be:

 	`[cs-event-list church_name="mychurch" num_results="10"]`

 	The comments above about parameters also apply to this shortcode.
 By default only a maximum of 5 days events are returned, but this can be overridden by adding the `date_end` parameter.

 * For the *Calendar shortcode* place the shortcode into a page or post or into a shortcode block.
 The shortcode will look like:

 	`[cs-calendar church_name="mychurch"]`

 	(where `mychurch` is the name of your church used to get into your churchsuite).
-The only parameter that might be used with this apart from `church_name` is `date_from` which will can be any date which will identify the month to be displayed
-- so `2025-01-15` and `2025-01-30` will both display the month January in 2025.
+	The only parameter that might be used with this apart from `church_name` is `date_from` which will can be any date which will identify the month to be displayed - so `2025-01-15` and `2025-01-30` will both display the month January in 2025.

 * For the *Smallgroups shortcode*, place the shortcode into a page or post or into a shortcode block.
 The shortcode will be:

 	`[cs-smallgroups church_name="mychurch"]`

 	(where `mychurch` is the name of your church.
 The more limited set of parameters provided by ChurchSuite for small groups can all be used.

 See https://github.com/ChurchSuite/churchsuite-api/blob/master/modules/embed.md#calendar-json-feed
 for a full list of parameters that can be used.

-# License
+## License

 The plugin itself is released under the GNU General Public License.
 A copy of this license can be found at the license homepage or in the `cs-integration.php` file in the top comment.

-# Frequently Asked Questions
+## Frequently Asked Questions

 - The shortcode produces no output